• Current alerts (1) Click to view

 Will the City’s other planning polices, structure plans and local development plans be affected?

 The City will be working with the Department of Planning, Lands and Heritage to review the existing local planning framework.
-The existing framework will continue to apply in accordance with the special transitional arrangements outlined in the new R-Codes Volume 1 2023 until 1 September 2025.
+The existing framework will continue to apply except where modified with the special transitional arrangements outlined in the new R-Codes Volume 1 - Part C.

 For further information, please contact the City’s Development Services Department on (08) 9205 8555.